Nonabelian Fourier transforms for spherical representations

 \section{A global application}

 Let $F$ be a number field and let $\infty$ be the set of infinite places of $F$.
 Let $G=\GL_m$ for some integer $m$.
+It is not strictly necessary to take $G=\GL_m$ for what follows, but it makes the discussion simpler.
+We also restrict ourselves to everywhere unramified representations.
+We assume $\omega=\det:G \to \GG_m$.

+\begin{rem} We have already discussed how one might remove the unramified assumption at the archimedean places in the introduction.
+To treat representations that are ramified at finite places one would have to define nonarchimedean Fourier transforms and give some analytic control on them similar to the control afforded in the archimedean setting by Theorem \ref{thm-lfe}.
+More specifically, one would need to show that a twist of them by $\omega_{s}$ is $L^1$ for $\mathrm{Re}(s)$ sufficiently large.
+For $G=\GL_m$ one can define these nonarchimedean Fourier transforms spectrally using the Plancherel formula since the local Langlands correspondence is known.
+This is the approach of \cite{LafforgueJJM}; in loc.~cit.~the analytic control is not established.
+Cheng and Ng\^o's approach in \cite{Cheng:Ngo:BK}, if it is generalized from the finite field case to the local field case, may also yield the desired Fourier transforms. \end{rem}

-It is not strictly necessary to take $G=\GL_m$ for what follows, but it will make the discussion simpler.
-We retain the obvious analogues of the notation above in this global setting; for example $T \leq \GL_m$ is a maximal split torus which we take to be the diagonal matrices for simplificity.
+We retain the obvious analogues of the notation above in this global setting; for example $T \leq \GL_m$ is a maximal split torus which we take to be the diagonal matrices for simplicity.
 For $v \nmid \infty$ let

 be the Satake isomorphism.
 Let